Flow Rate and Pressure: Features, Relationship & Applications

 Flow Rate And Pressure

-Flow Rate And Pressure Formula
+Flow Rate and Pressure Relationship Formula

 P1 + (1/2)ρv1^2 + ρgh1 = P2 + (1/2)ρv2^2 + ρgh2